morganlemin/morganlemin.github.io/README.md

 Delphi studies are generally implemented when the knowledge available on a topic is incomplete or uncertain.
 They work by first convening a group of experts in the field and then providing them with iterative rounds of survey questionnaires until consensus is reached.
 Each questionnaire is followed by a summary of the results from previous questionnaire and feedback sent to the expert participants.
 Thereby, Delphi facilitates a structured process for a group of experts to communicate, reach consensus or define the areas where consensus is not possible.
 Tamarozzi et al. (2024) conducted a Delphi study on definitions in imported human schistosomiasis.

-#### Why is the Delphi methodology appropriate for this study?
+#### Why is the Delphi method appropriate for this study?

-The Delphi methodology is well fitted to this study as there is currently a lack of consensus about how to systematically and reproducibly classify images for signs of disease.
+The Delphi method is well fitted to this study as there is currently a lack of consensus about how to systematically and reproducibly classify images for signs of disease.
 It is highly likely that the current level of expertise is sufficient to build a clinically relevant, structurally granular and functionally systematic grading system.
 Future clinical and field studies may be able to be designed around the results of this study and there will be great value in performing formal diagnostic evaluations of any grading system created through this process.
 This is primarily because FGS is a disease that has complex, often subtle and highly heterogeneous presentation between cases.
 It remains unclear whether any clinical grading system for FGS can be diagnostically accurate (correct) or precise (repeatable) when used at scale, so understanding the potential role for a grading system in FGS diagnosis and management will be a key pathway to impact of this work.

 #### What is the process of this Delphi study?